Pablo Martínez (actor)

 Pablo Martínez ([ˈpaβlo maɾˈtines]; La Plata, Buenos Aires Province, Argentina; 7 November 1987) is an Argentine actor, singer and model.
 He is known for his starring roles in the television series Casi Ángeles, Supertorpe and Aliados.
 From 2016 to 2017, he starred in the telenovela, El Regreso de Lucas, playing Lucas Díaz Ayala/Pablo.

 Biography

 First years and family

-Pablo Martínez was born on 7 November 1987 in La Plata.
+Pbs ablo Martínez was born on 7 November 1987 in La Plata.
 He completed his first years of studies at Lincoln College and then at the Rafael Hernández National College.
 Martinez was a tennis teacher, until he appeared at a casting of the production company Cris Morena Group.